atiladefreitas/dooing/README.md

 - `:Dooing` - Opens the global todo window
 - `:DooingLocal` - Opens the project-specific todo window (git repositories only)
+- `:DooingDue` - Opens a window showing all due and overdue items
 - `:Dooing add [text]` - Adds a new task
   - `-p, --priorities [list]` - Comma-separated list of priorities (e.g. "important,urgent")
 - `:Dooing list` - Lists all todos with their indices and metadata